 by Camille Chin | May 26, 2020

-No one leaves the safety of their home without an “essential” reason nowadays.
-If there’s foot traffic in your reopened retail stores, the people there have done their research and want something.
-Encourage shoppers to (safely) experience products; if a desired item isn’t in stock, the ability to access your enterprise and vendor inventory will save the sale.
+Nowadays, foot traffic in your retail stores often means that the people there have done their research and want something specific.
+Encourage shoppers to experience your products.
+If a desired item isn’t in stock, the ability to access your enterprise and vendor inventory via an Endless Aisle will save the sale.

 Note: Endless Aisle retail sales typically occur because they were assisted by a store associate for an enhanced customer experience.
 Also remember, this is an opportunity to cross sell.